Scarabaeus1031/NEXAH/README.md

 > Systems do not just evolve —
 > they organize into structures
-> that can be mapped and navigated
+> that can be mapped and navigated.

 ---